Skagen railway station

-Skagen railway station (Skagen Banegård) is the main railway station serving the town of Skagen in Vendsyssel, Denmark.
+Skagen railway station (Skagen Station or Skagen Banegård) is the main railway station serving the town of Skagen in Vendsyssel, Denmark.
 The station is located in the central part of the town by its main artery Sankt Laurentii Vej.

 The station is the northern terminus of the Skagensbanen railway line from Frederikshavn to Skagen and is the most northerly railway station in Denmark.
 The station opened in 1890 with the opening of the Skagensbanen railway line.
 The current station building was built in 1919.
 The train services are currently operated by the railway company Nordjyske Jernbaner (NJ) which run frequent local train services between Skagen and Frederikshavn with onward connections from Frederikshavn to the rest of Denmark.

 History

 The station opened in 1890 to serve as terminus of the new narrow gauge railway line from Frederikshavn to Skagen.
 In 1924, the railway line was converted to standard gauge to avoid the need to transfer cargoes of fish in Frederikshavn.
 As a consequence of the conversion, the right-of-way through Skagen town as well as the layout of Skagen station was extensively changed.

 For a period, the Skagen tourist information centre was located in the station building, but in 2006 it moved to its current location by the Skagen Harbour.